Royzalah/java-oop-zoo-management/README.md

 *   **Browse the zoo**: Click *Show zoo details* to see all animals grouped by family.
 *   **Manage animals**: Add new animals via *Add animal*, feed them all with *Feed all animals*, or hear their sounds with *Show sound all animals*.
 *   **Sort penguins**: Use *Show penguins* and switch between sorting by height, name, or age.
-*   **Age the zoo**: Click *Show increasing all animal age by One year* to advance time — animals will age, lose happiness, and may be removed.
+*   **Age the zoo**: Click *Show increasing all animal age by One year* to advance time; animals will age, lose happiness, and may be removed.
 *   **Veterinary clinic**: Click *Show Veterinary Clinic* to view animals receiving medical treatment.
 *   **Save & exit**: Click *Exit* to persist all data to `zoo.data` for the next session.